 Boulder Chamber and City to Relight Boulder Star as a Symbol of Caring and Unity

-The Boulder Chamber, in partnership with the City of Boulder, will illuminate the Boulder Star on Flagstaff Mountain today, March 23, 2020, as a symbol of our community’s unity and caring in confronting COVID-19 and its impacts on the Boulder community.
+On March 23, 2030, the Boulder Chamber announced it would illuminate the Boulder Star on Flagstaff Mountain as a symbol of our community’s unity and caring in confronting COVID-19 and its impacts on the Boulder community.

 While traditionally lit during the holiday season, the Boulder Chamber recognizes the Boulder Star’s power to help foster community resilience amid the COVID-19 response.
 This sentiment has been reinforced by the outreach of many community members who shared their desire to experience the Boulder Star’s shining light and “raise the hopes of our beloved community.”